aripod/testreadme/README.md

         roscore &

 7. "Learn" all the objects that you want to detect.
- 1. - Check that your (mono) camera is publishing its output to a ros topic (sensor_msgs/Image message).
+  1. Check that your (mono) camera is publishing its output to a ros topic (sensor_msgs/Image message).
-    5.2 - Considering that your camera publishes to /stereo/left/image_rect_color, launch the find_object_2d gui, keeping in mind that the image toppic has to be remapped acordignly to your settings.
+  2. Considering that your camera publishes to /stereo/left/image_rect_color, launch the **find_object_2d gui**, keeping in mind that the image toppic has to be remapped acordignly to your settings. rosrun find_object_2d find_object_2d image:=/stereo/left/image_rect_color
-        > rosrun find_object_2d find_object_2d image:=/stereo/left/image_rect_color
+   3. On the GUI, check that nextObjID under 'General' is set to 0.
-    5.3 On the GUI, check that nextObjID under 'General' is set to 0.
+   4. Go to  Edit->'Add object from scene...'
-    5.4 Go to  Edit->'Add object from scene...'
+   5. When you are satisfied with the position of the object in the scene, click 'Take picture'.
-    5.5 When you are satisfied with the position of the object in the scene, click 'Take picture' 5.6 With the mouse, select the region of the object you want to detect, click next and then end.
+   6. With the mouse, select the region of the object you want to detect (it's better that it contains a large number of keypoints to have a robust detection afterwards), click next and then end.
-    5.7 It is recommended to follow steps 5.3 to 5.6 for each object from several angles.
+   7. It is recommended to follow steps 7.iii to 7.vi for each object from several angles.

-7 - Save the session by going to file->save session.
+8. Save the session by going to file->save session.
 Check that the name has to be *.bin.
 This saves all the objects learned in previous steps.

 8 - Once all the objects have been 'learned' (preferably from different angles), create one text file per object and include in each one the ID number captured by the GUI for each angle.
 For example, if the captured images for object named 'phone' go from 0 to 2 and for 'fan' go from 3 to 5, then:
     * phone.txt should look like this: